Heal and Tone with Natural Walking

 Lastly, flatten the tongue on the roof of the mouth, especially the soft palate in the back.
 Stimulating this area wakes up the vagal pathway of nerves that stimulate the parasympathetic nervous system that opposes the stress response.

 Keeping your tongue to the roof of your mouth also ensures that you’ll breathe through your nose.
 Nasal breathing causes carbon dioxide to recirculate, which expands the smooth muscle of the blood vessels and airways and helps deliver oxygen to the body and brain.
-Breathing through the nose also delivers similarly retained nitrous oxide—the same gas that dentists use—which further calms the nervous system.
+Breathing through the nose also delivers similarly retained nitrous oxide—the same gas that dentists use for pain relief—which further calms the nervous system.

 Now let’s move!